13-day China Experience

 We spend the morning exploring the small town on our own.
 After lunch we ride the bullet train to Beijing (80 minutes) and transfer to the hotel on arrival.

-The capital of China, Beijing is a world-class cultural and educational centre with a population of 21.9 million (2020), ranking it China’s second biggest city behind Shanghai.
+The capital of China, Beijing is a world-class cultural and educational centre with a population close to 22 million, ranking it China’s second biggest city behind Shanghai.
 Beijing is renowned for its opulent palaces, temples, and huge stone walls and gates – treasures that make it the most popular tourist city in China by the number of visitors it receives every year.

 Afternoon sightseeing in Beijing takes in Lama Temple and Guozijian (imperial academy).
 Lama Temple, commonly known as Yonghe Temple among locals, was built in 1694 as residence of Prince Yong (Yinzhen), one of the sons of Emperor Kangxi.
 After Prince Yong ascended the throne as Emperor Yongzheng in 1722, half of his former residence was turned into a lamasery – a monastery for monks of Tibetan Buddhism.
 Guozijian was the highest institute of learning in China’s traditional educational system during the Yuan, Ming and Qing dynasties.
 One of its main functions was assisting the imperial court in administering national examinations.